parawanderer/CSharpShop/README.md

-# CSharpShop1
+# 2020 Experiment - CSharpShop
-C# eCommerce Shop Example for Course
+I wrote this wile following a course in 2020 to learn C#